luisarita/smppSolution/README.md

 smppMonitor
  A .Net Windows service that helps monitor the SMPP Instances and do corresponding restarts

+tester
+ A .Net Windows Forms project that loads up the server logic to facilitate debuging

+configurator
+ A .Net Windows Forms project that makes the configuration of the SMPP Platform easier

 smppManager
  A .Net WIndows Forms project to manage diffrent activities in the platform

-tester
- A .Net Windows Forms project that loads up the server logic to facilitate debuging